NullArray/DorkNet/README.md

 ### Note

 DorkNet is featured in the [BlackArch Linux](https://blackarch.org) PenTesting Distro under WebApp Tools & Automation.
-As such it comes as a pre-installed with the distro.
+As such it comes pre-installed with the distro.
 Reference the relevant [PKGBUILD](https://github.com/BlackArch/blackarch/blob/master/packages/dorknet/PKGBUILD) file in it's respective repo for details.

 ### Known Issue